 The credit agreement contains various affirmative, negative and financial maintenance covenants.
-These covenants, among other things, limit additional indebtedness, additional liens, sales of assets, mergers and consolidations, dividends and distributions, transactions with affiliates and entering into certain swap agreements and require the maintenance of the financial ratios described below.
+These covenants, among other things, limit additional indebtedness, purchases of margin stock, additional liens, sales of assets, mergers and consolidations, dividends and distributions, transactions with affiliates and entering into certain swap agreements and require the maintenance of the financial ratios described below.

-Financial Covenant Required Ratio Ratio of total debt to EBITDAX Not greater than 4.0 to 1.0 Ratio of current assets to liabilities, as defined in the credit agreement Not less than 1.0 to 1.0 EBITDAX will be annualized beginning with the guarter ended September 30, 2014 and ending with the quarter ending March 31, 2015
+Financial Covenant Required Ratio Ratio of total debt to EBITDAX Not greater than 4.0 to 1.0 Ratio of current assets to liabilities, as defined in the credit agreement Not less than 1.0 to 1.0 EBITDAX is annualized for the four fiscal quarters ending on the last day of the fiscal quarter for which fin nancial statements are available, beginning with the quarter ended September 30, 2014.